 The effort side is that some of the taller larger clumps of Day Lilies will need to be staked the plant.
 All varieties will need regular dead heading to keep them flowering.
 The new growth may look very upright as it emerges, but don't be fooled, the taller varieties of Day Lily look much better with some staking and support.
 This means in spring,( or when you get round to it,) as the growth emerges, place a support under their foliage to keep the plant upright and stop it collapsing later in the season when there are many blooms.

 Day Lilies need to be dead headed regularly to keep the plant looking good.
-Each stem has multiple flowers, which is good in the sense of making the plant attractive, but it also means a lot of dead heading as the flowers are short lived they need to be removed regularly to keep the plant in good shape.
-After flowering each stem can be cut to the ground.
+Each stem has multiple flowers, which is good in the sense of making the plant attractive, but it means dead heading as the flowers are short-lived they need to be removed regularly to keep the plant in good shape.
+After flowering, each stem can be cut to the ground.
 Once the plant has flowered and the foliage looks tatty, cut the foliage to the ground and it will reward you with fresh lush growth for the rest of the summer, although it will not flower again.